Chia-Network/chia-operator/docs/advanced.md

   chiaExporter:
     [...]
   sidecars:
-    containers:
+    - container:
-    - name: sidecar
+        name: my-sidecar-container
         image: nginx:latest
         ports:
           - containerPort: 80
             name: http
         env:
           - name: SIDECAR_CONTAINER_VAR
             value: "sidecar_container_value"
         volumeMounts:
-      - name: chiaroot
-        mountPath: /data
           - name: sidecar-data
             mountPath: /usr/share/nginx/html
       volumes:
         - name: sidecar-data
           emptyDir: {}
+      shareVolumeMounts: true
+      shareEnv: true
 ```

-If you were to apply this to a cluster, it would create a Statefulset with 3 containers per Pod replica.
-The container names would be `chia`, `chia-exporter`, and `nginx`.
-The `nginx` container would expose containerPort 80, an environment variable named `SIDECAR_VAR`, and it would mount the main CHIA_ROOT volume as well as an emptydir volume that we specified for this sidecar that neither the `chia` or `chia-exporter` containers would mount.
+`sidecars` is a list that contains a few keys: `container`, `volumes`, `shareVolumeMounts` and `shareEnv`.

+* `container` is just a normal kubernetes container specification which can contain a name, image, environment variables, volumeMounts, etc.
+* `volumes` is a list of kubernetes Volumes that should be added to the Pod specification.
+You will need to add these to the sidecar container's volumeMounts as shown above.
+* `shareVolumeMounts` if set to true, gives the sidecar container the same volume mounts as the chia container, in the same mountpoints as the chia container.
+* `shareEnv` if set to true, gives the sidecar container the same environment variables as the chia container.

+You may specify multiple sidecar containers, additional volumes, and toggle the shareVolumtMounts/shareEnv options separately for each of them in this way.

 ## Init containers

-You can run a container as an init container in the same kubernetes Pod as your chia components utilizing the `spec.initContainer` segment of all Chia resources supported by this operator except ChiaCAs.
+You can run a container as an init container in the same kubernetes Pod as your chia components utilizing the `spec.initContainers` segment of all Chia resources supported by this operator except ChiaCAs and ChiaNetworks.

 To create a Chia component that runs an init container, do something like the following: